 - This dog is cuter than that dog.

 We use adverbs to describe adjectives, verbs, or other adverbs.
-We almost always construct them by adding ly to the end of the adjective.
-There are a few exceptions, however.
-Adverbs can also be made comparative.
+They are usualy formed by adding -ly to the end of the adjective.
+There are a few exceptions.
+Adverbs also have comparative and superlative forms.

 - I sing awfully.

-The choice between an adjective or an adverb depends on whether we want to describe a noun, a verb, an adjective, or an adverb.
-Some verbs can be modified by both adjectives and adverbs, but this changes their meaning.
+Choosing between an adjective or an adverb depends on whether we want to describe a noun, a verb, an adjective, or an adverb.
+Some verbs can be modified by both adjectives and adverbs, but the meaning is not the same.

 - You must smell badly if you can’t tell that your dog smells bad.